 Living with someone with bipolar can be challenging as it requires the spouse to find ways to cope with the experience of these tense and sometimes extreme fluctuations.

-It is natural to be worried about your partner when they are experiencing hypomania or mania since they can be quite impulsive and unlike themselves during those times.
+It is natural to be worried about your partner when experiencing hypomania or mania since they can be quite impulsive and unlike themselves during those times.

 One of the misconceptions about bipolar disorder is that a person is happy when they are experiencing mania.
 Manic periods are better described as periods of elevated mood, including irritability and anger.

-Living with someone with bipolar disorder can be challenging when they are irritable (or anyone irritable for that matter) because it can lead to communication problems and conflicts.
-The negativity and criticism expressed can take a toll on the relationship when not dealt with.
+Living with someone with bipolar disorder can be challenging when they are irritable (or anyone irritable, for that matter) because it can lead to communication problems and conflicts.
+The negativity and criticism expressed can take a toll on the bipolar disorder relationship patterns when not dealt with.

 Treatment can help when continuous and focused effort exists.
-However, successful treatment can be a challenge because many people miss their “up” periods and the euphoria of manic episodes, so they might seek to induce those periods of elevated mood.
+However, successful treatment can be challenging because many people miss their “up” periods and the euphoria of manic episodes, so they might seek to induce those periods of elevated mood.

-It might also be that they see those periods as times when they are being their best selves and decide to stop the treatment to having it again.
+It might also be that they see those periods as times when they are being their best selves and decide to stop the treatment to have it again.